danielgavrilov/techsoc/_resource-type/virtualisation.md

 ---
 title: Virtualisation
 category: virtualisation
+order: 12
 caption: As we move into a cloud based era, learn how to deploy custom applications
 ---